Shrimp Scampi Pasta

 - 4 TB olive oil, plus more as needed

 - ⅛ tsp red pepper flakes

 - 1 lb jumbo shrimp, peeled/deveined, towel-dried to remove moisture

 - 1 14.5 oz can Italian style diced tomatoes, with juices

 - kosher salt and freshly grated black pepper

 - Bring a large pot of generously salted water to boil.
 Cook pasta just until almost al-dente (a minute shy of package instructions for al dente.)
 Drain well and toss with a sprinkle or two of olive oil to prevent sticking (only need to do this if pasta is done before the shrimp/sauce mixture.)

 - While pasta is cooking: Heat 3 TB olive oil and 1 TB butter in a large heavy skillet over medium-high heat.
 Add onion and cook 3 minutes, stirring.
 Add garlic and red pepper flakes, stirring 1 minute.

-- Toss Old Bay with shrimp (be sure excess moisture has been dried off shrimp first.)
+- Toss Old Bay with shrimp – be sure excess moisture has been dried off shrimp first.
 Add to skillet and stir 2 minutes or just until shrimp turns opaque.
+Do not over-cook the shrimp.
 Transfer shrimp mixture to a bowl; keep warm.